 Fair value measurements of the investment assets and liabilities are based on inputs from one or more levels of a fair value hierarchy.
 Each level is based on the transparency of the inputs used to measure the fair values of assets and liabilities.
 The three levels of the fair value hierarchy are:

+- liabilities

-- Level 1-Inputs are unadjusted quoted prices in active markets for identical assets or liabilities - Level 2-Inputs other than unadjusted quoted prices that are observable for the asset or liability either directly or indirectly - Level 3-Inputs that are not based on observable market data
+- liability either directly or indirectly

+- Level 3-Inputs that are not based on observable market data

 Cash equivalents, which total \$11,183, are classified as level 1 (2020: \$9,585-level 1).